Teddy55Codes/ContainerizedDotnetBenchmarks/README.md

 sudo docker run -d -e ServerAddress='https://example.com:6969' -e InstanceName='NameToIdentifyThisInstance' --name containerized_dotnet_benchmarks YourDockerHubUserName/YourDockerRepository:YourTag
 ```

-To make this script run on startup past it into the [User data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html?icmpid=docs_ec2_console) field.
+To make this script run at startup past it into the [User data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html?icmpid=docs_ec2_console) field.

 ![AWS User data example](READMEResources/AWSUserDataExample.png)

 Now you can deploy your EC2 instance and your benchmarks should run.

 ### The Server
+The server password is set with the first console argument all other arguments are forwarded to ASP.NET web application builder.

 The server has the following endpoints:

 * **GET /ping**\